-During 2017 and 2018, AMP prepaid for a long-term power supply agreement (the "Prepaid Agreement") which is included in intangible and other assets in the accompanying consolidated balance sheets.
-The aggregate amount of the Prepaid Agreement as of March 31, 2018 was \$55,184,304 and is for a 25-year period.
-AMP is amortizing the cost of the power over the life of the Prepaid Agreement.
-AMP records the amount expected to be amortized over the next twelve months as a current asset in prepaid expenses and other assets in the accompanying consolidated balance sheets, which was \$2,796,099 and \$993,378 as of March 31, 2018 and December 31, 2017, respectively.
-AMP has concluded that the Prepaid Agreement qualifies for a normal purchase sale exemption in accordance with FASB's standard on accounting for derivative instruments.
+AMP prepays for 25-year power supply solar agreements (the "Prepaid Agreements") which are included in prepaid assets in the accompanying consolidated balance sheets.
+The amount of the Prepaid Agreements was \$61,006,422 and \$58,706,033 as of March 31, 2019 and December 31, 2018, respectively.
+AMP is amortizing the cost of the power over the life of the Prepaid Agreements.
+AMP records the amount expected to be amortized over the next twelve months as a current asset in prepaid expenses and other assets in the accompanying consolidated balance sheets, which was \$4,094,953 and \$3,782,419 as of March 31, 2019 and December 31, 2018, respectively.
+AMP has concluded that the Prepaid Agreements qualify for the normal purchase sale exemption in accordance with FASB's standard on accounting for derivative instruments.